by Martin Maenza

 Suddenly, Karen felt someone spin her around and plant a kiss on her cheek.
 “Hey!” she said.
 Then she looked up and saw the red-haired man who had done it.
 “Wally!”
-She was excited to see her old friend, the Titan formerly known as Kid Flash and who was now the Flash, the fastest man alive.
+She was excited to see her old friend, the Titan formerly known as Kid Flash, who was now the Flash, the Fastest Man Alive.

 “In the flesh,” Wally West said.
 “Merry Christmas!”